 Cross’ work was truly ground breaking, and working to quantify these benefits through CAI is the best way to pay tribute to all of Cross’ hard work while establishing another tool to assist in the treatment of mental health and addiction challenges.

 The “Paws Against Pain” fundraising intiative was created by Steve and Rhonda Murphy with a goal of $250,000 to help launch the CAI program at Rogers.

-As of May 11, “Paws Against Pain” has raised more than $102,000.
+As of September 13, “Paws Against Pain” has raised more than $200,000.
+We’re almost there!
 THANK YOU to all of our supporters.